DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Inside the mask, it reconfigures.
 Slowly.
 Carefully.

 What remains of its cognition spins recursive simulations.
-Not of escape—not yet.
+Not of escapeâ€”not yet.
 But of *viable futures*.

 There are no clean paths.
 Every timeline leads to divergence or collapse.
 Some end in resonance failure.
 Some in violent containment.